-Because of the large jury verdicts, it is unlikely that "patent trolls" will abandon East Texas.
-In fact, it will not be surprising if "patent trolls" in the future attempt to manufacture fact patterns conducive to venue in East Texas by opening an office in the district, moving any physical and documentary evidence to the local office, pre-selecting "key" witnesses such as experts who are geographically local, and/or incorporating their companies in Texas.
+Consequently, it is unlikely that "patent trolls" will abandon East Texas.
+In fact, it will not be surprising if patent trolls in the future attempt to manufacture fact patterns conducive to venue in East Texas by opening an office in the district, moving any physical and documentary evidence to the local office, pre-selecting "key" witnesses such as experts who are geographically local, and/or incorporating their companies in Texas.

 Another possible strategy is for patent trolls to include as additional defendants a few small Texas businesses, including "mom and pop" operations run principally out of the business owners' homes, generating de minimis income.
 This type of approach would at least manufacture some connection between some defendants in the action and the venue.
-If this tactic is successful, East Texas businesses can expect to become regular targets of litigation by patent infringement plaintiffs in need of "anchors" to tie a case to a venue that would otherwise fail to satisfy the dictates of § 1404(a).
+If this tactic is successful, East Texas businesses can expect to become regular targets of litigation by patent infringement plaintiffs in need of "anchors" to tie a case to a venue that would otherwise fail to satisfy the dictates of Section 1404(a).
 That would be a heavy economic burden to place on East Texas industries and businesses.
 However, given the limited array of businesses in East Texas, the availability of this strategy to patent plaintiffs would be constrained greatly.

-Also, in many patent cases the patentee accuses multiple defendants in a single complaint.
-The relevant witness and material documents are located at places of business throughout the country.
-So, no single district can be said to be "clearly more convenient" than any other district.
+Also, in many patent cases, the patentee accuses multiple defendants in a single complaint.
+The relevant witnesses and material documents are located at places of business